TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/reportingpbi.md

 ## **Recommended Steps**

-* PowerBI engine is case insensitive **by design** so it would consider 'AAA' and 'AaA' the same string which may lead to duplicates.
-This [blog](https://blog.crossjoin.co.uk/2019/10/06/power-bi-and-case-sensitivity/) goes into more details and has a workaround to use the Unicode Zero-Width Space character.
+* PowerBI engine is case insensitive **by design**, so for example, it would consider "AAA"and "AaA" the same string.
+This can ead to duplicates.
+[Learn more](https://blog.crossjoin.co.uk/2019/10/06/power-bi-and-case-sensitivity/), including a workaround to use the Unicode Zero-Width Space character.

 ## **Recommended Documents**